 Can you imagine a journey of discovery that takes you on an imaginative expedition from Sudan to Israel to Eastern Europe and Australia?
 UJEB’s Batmitzvah program invites girls to learn about and experience social action, Zionism, Torah, Jewish History and Culture, and their own emerging identities as young Jewish women.
 UJEB has partnered with Jewish Aid Australia, the Jewish Museum of Australia and the National Council of Jewish Women of Australia (Vic) to construct a unique year-long program.
 A core educator from UJEB will teach the girls throughout the year as they explore the vibrant Jewish world through a variety of lenses.
-The classes are held every Tuesday afternoon during the school term from 4.30 till 6.30pm.
+The classes are held every week on a afternoon during the school term from 4.30 till 6.30pm.
 Except for school holidays, public holidays and Jewish festivals.

 In Term One students will participate in Stand Up; Jewish Aid Australia’s social justice program for B’nei Mitzvah-aged students.
 During the term students will explore and address 21st Century challenges: social cohesion, poverty alleviation, equitable distribution of wealth and human rights.
 After learning about these challenges, students will have an opportunity to complete their own Action Projects and regard themselves as changemakers for a better world.
 Girls will also have the opportunity to meet and interact with Sudanese kids in a fun and informal environment.

 In Term Two the focus moves to Israel, and classes are held exploring our historic and current connections to Israel.
 Highlights will include participation in communal Yom Ha’atzma’ut and Yom Yerushalayim events.
 Girls will also research the parashah that falls on their 12th birthday, and undertake a project in relation to it.